matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 (7) Getting the curvatures and overlays to display on the correct test_images; I had a number of isssues with lists getting out of order.
 Getting the pipeline function to run through all the main functions top to bottom in order.
 (8) Processing the video; does not seem to work on my local Jupyter/Conda install

-After 4 or 5 days trying to get my own code running, I reference/re-used a lot of the code here:
+After 4 or 5 days trying to get my own code running up to item 3, I then reference/re-used a lot of the code here:

 https://github.com/waterwheel31/SD_advanced_lane_finding/blob/master/Advanced_Lane_Line_Detection.ipynb